NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

   **STWORK: Number of fields exceeds reserved headers for unit  14**

 This means that the number of output fields exceeds the limit set for a particular stream (the default is 4096 fields); in this case the stream attached to unit 14.
-To find out what stream unit 14 is take a look in the ``job.out`` file and search for "unit 14".
+To find out what stream unit 14 is take a look in the ``fort6.pe000`` file and search for "Unit 14".
 You should see that the file opened on unit 14 is ``<suite-id>a.pc19880901``, so this is the ``pc`` stream.
 Back in ``rose edit`` for this suite look at the STASH usage profile for ``upc``.

 * What is the file ID of the failing output stream?